leipelt/hello-world/README.md

 This method is preferred for existing _Jekyll blogs_, as well as newly created ones.
 Notice that the files `index.md`, `about.md`, `contact.md` will be overwritten (only `index.md` is really needed, the other two are just placeholders).

-1. Install the theme gem: ` $ gem install jekyll-theme-hello-world`
+1. Install the theme gem: ` $ gem install jekyll-theme-cayman-blog`
 3. Run `$ gem env gemdir` to know where the gem was installed
 4. Open the folder shown in the output
 5. Open the folder `gems`
-5. Open the theme folder (e.g. `jekyll-theme-hello-world-0.0.5`)
+5. Open the theme folder (e.g. `jekyll-theme-cayman-blog-0.0.5`)
 6. Copy all the files into your newly created or existing blog folder
 7. Leave empty `theme` your site's `_config.yml`: